-For many companies, agile software development is more appropriate as it helps them stay relevant in the highly competitive market.
+For many companies and software developers, agile software development is more appropriate as it helps them stay relevant in the highly competitive market.
 You need to operate smarter and faster in order to release your solution ahead of the competition and have ample time for promotion.

 The agile method can help teams engineer the perfect application

 By embracing continuous integration, and daily testing, the agile team can address issues while they’re fresh.
 By maintaining close collaboration and communication, the team can move forward in unison.
 The end product will be a high-quality application and a happy customer.